Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 dailyReports *reports.DailyRunner

-Wire can now provide the runner to the scheduler.
+Wire can now provide the runner to the app schedule registry.

 go